franciscop/fetch/readme-old.md

 const cats = await api.get("/cats");
 console.log(cats); // [{ id: 1, name: 'Whiskers', ... }, ...]
 ```

-> Note: for your typical API, we recommend sending the proper headers from the API and **not** using the more advanced options below.

 For more expressive control, you can use the **`output` option** (either as a default when [creating an instance](#create-an-instance) or with each call), or using a method: